sinonjs/sinon/docs/api/v1.17.3/spies/index.md

     <code>var spy = sinon.spy(object, "property", ["get", "set"]);</code>
   </dt>
   <dd>
-    Used for spying on getters and setters.<br/>
+    Used for spying on getters and setters.
     Returns a [propertyDescriptor][getOwnPropertyDescriptor] with spies for the passed accessors.

 ```javascript